risgk/digital-synth-pra32-u/README.md

     - MIDI Device Name: "Digital Synth PRA32-U"
     - **NOTE**: Select USB Stack: "Adafruit TinuUSB" in the Arduino IDE "Tools" menu
     - **KNOWN ISSUE**: When using some USB MIDI host hardware and communicate a lot, this device may miss MIDI messages
-- Serial MIDI (31.25 kbps or 38.4 kbps) can also be used instead of USB MIDI
+- UART MIDI can also be used instead of USB MIDI
     - Comment out `#define USE_USB_MIDI` and uncomment out `//#define USE_SERIAL1_MIDI` in "Digital-Synth-PRA32-U.ino" and modify `SERIAL1_MIDI_SPEED`
+    - Speed: 31.25 kbps (default) or 38.4 kbps
     - UART0 TX and RX are used by default
     - DIN/TRS MIDI input and output are available by using and modifying Adafruit MIDI FeatherWing Kit [ADA4740], for example